DUNE-DAQ/daq-buildtools/docs/README.md

 Added /your/path/to/daq-buildtools/scripts to PATH
 DBT setuptools loaded
 ```
-The commands include `dbt-create.sh`, `dbt-build.sh`, `dbt-setup-build-environment` and `dbt-setup-runtime-environment`; these are all described in the following sections.
+The commands include `dbt-create.sh`, `dbt-build.sh`, and `dbt-workarea-env`; these are all described in the following sections.

 Each time that you want to work with a DUNE DAQ work area in a fresh Linux shell, you'll need to set up daq-buildtools using the `dbt-setup-env.sh` script, as described above.